 McCartney III Imagined (2021)

-The McCartney III Imagined album is a wildly fun and unique installment into the Macca catalog.
-I had trouble with M3 (McCartney III), but M3I (McCartney III Imagined) brings out the hidden quality from the original.
-Paul wanted to remix and reinterpret all of the songs from M3 with contemporary artists that he admires from today.
-There is more meat on this record.
-Something the M3 was lacking, but it just further proves to show that musically, lyrically and in just a general song writing sense, McCartney has still got it.
-The foundation and bones of these songs are top tier and it all comes down to the arrangement to make or break it.
+McCartney III Imagined is a wildly fun, unique installment in the Macca catalog.
+I had trouble with M3 (McCartney III), but M3I (McCartney III Imagined) draws out the hidden quality in the original.
+Paul wanted to remix and reinterpret all the songs from M3 with contemporary artists he admires.
+There’s more meat on this record, something M3 was lacking, and it just further proves that musically, lyrically, and in a general songwriting sense, McCartney has still got it.
+The foundation and bones of these songs are top-tier, and it all comes down to the arrangement to make or break them.

-The new remix of Find My Way, featuring the immensely talented, Beck, brings a new element of funk to the track.
-Beck is an artist who was not all that impressive to me until the later years of his career.
-Albums of his like Morning Phase and Colors are incredible.
-Truly they are upper echelon records.
-Beck’s most recent album, Hyperspace, is unique in the sense that it sounds like nothing he or really anyone has done before.
-During this remix, Beck channels that Hyperspace sound and combines it with the pop rock of McCartney to create a pretty cool track.
-The music video as well is a joy ride.
-Using de-aging technology and deep fakes, we see a young Paul McCartney get down!
+The new remix of Find My Way, featuring the immensely talented Beck, brings a new element of funk to the track.
+Beck is an artist who wasn’t all that impressive to me until the later years of his career.
+Albums of his like Morning Phase and Colors are fantastic.
+Truly upper-echelon records.
+Beck’s most recent album, Hyperspace, is unique in the sense that it sounds like nothing he, or really anyone, has done before.
+On this remix, Beck channels that Hyperspace sound and combines it with the pop rock of McCartney to create a pretty cool track.
+The music video is a joyride too.
+Using de-aging technology and deepfakes, we get to see a young Paul McCartney get down!
 It is fun as hell.

-The Kiss Of Venus which was taken over by the young Dominic Fike, is the highlight track of M3I.
-The original, albeit beautiful, lacked a lot of range.
+The Kiss of Venus, taken over by the young Dominic Fike, is the highlight track of M3I.
+The original, beautiful as it is, lacked a lot of range.
 From the first note, it didn’t really go anywhere.
-Fike’s rendition is dynamic and vocally impressive.
-The prime example of a talented artist from today adapting a McCartney song to todays climate.
-It is artsy and it works.
-Also the music video provides a cheeky smirk from Paul right at the end after some tuneful whistling.
-Those final seconds of the video solidify McCartney as arguably the greatest whistler in music history.
+Fike’s rendition is dynamic and vocally impressive, the prime example of a talented artist from today adapting a McCartney song to the current climate.
+It’s artsy and it works.
+The music video even gives us a cheeky smirk from Paul right at the end, after some tuneful whistling.
+Those final seconds solidify McCartney as arguably the greatest whistler in music history.
 Come at me, I dare you!

-Some songs like Pretty Boys and Women and Wives on M3 were totally agreeable, but not very standoutish.
-Khruangbin’s modern day, psychedelic extended dreamy rhythms and tone carry Pretty Boys to new heights.
-Now it is a dreamy alternative song that the current generation can get behind as it sounds like something from Men I Trust, Khruangbin, or even Japanese Breakfast.
-And the backing vocals, guitar and horns added to Women and Wives by St. Vincent elevate the original to places it needed to go.
-It is so much more dynamic and so much more interesting.
+Some songs like Pretty Boys and Women and Wives were totally agreeable on M3, but not very standout-ish.
+Khruangbin’s modern, psychedelic, extended dreamy rhythms and tone carry Pretty Boys to new heights.
+Now it’s a dreamy alternative song the current generation can get behind, sounding like something from Men I Trust, Khruangbin, or even Japanese Breakfast.
+And the backing vocals, guitar, and horns St. Vincent adds to Women and Wives lift the original to places it needed to go.
+It’s so much more dynamic, so much more interesting.

-I do enjoy Phoebe Bridgers, but I also understand the criticism of her that her sound and style don’t vary often.
-She stays in that sad girl dreamy pop music genre and rides it into the sunset.
-She brings that exact style to McCartney’s Seize The Day.
-The original sounded like it could’ve been an early Wings track, but this new version enhances the song.
+I do enjoy Phoebe Bridgers, though I also understand the criticism that her sound and style don’t vary much.
+She stays in that sad-girl dreamy pop genre and rides it into the sunset.
+She brings that exact style to McCartney’s Seize the Day.
+The original sounded like it could’ve been an early Wings track, but this new version improves on it.
 It could’ve gotten lost in the big ocean of Wings-like songs, but Phoebe’s attempt is one of a kind.
-It’s uniqueness makes it memorable, and it is quite gorgeous to listen to.
+Its uniqueness makes it memorable, and it’s quite gorgeous to listen to.

-There are some rearrangements that don’t totally work but I can’t fault Paul and company for trying to make something new and to just play around and have fun.
-Deep Deep Feeling, Lavatory Lil and Long Tailed Winter Bird are all examples of songs that were good on M3 and weren’t taken anywhere that different on M3I.
-That being said, I am glad they exist and I am glad Paul had fun collaborating with some great artists of todays age.
+There are some rearrangements that don’t totally work, but I can’t fault Paul and company for trying to make something new and just playing around and having fun.
+Deep Deep Feeling, Lavatory Lil, and Long Tailed Winter Bird are all examples of songs that were good on M3 and weren’t taken anywhere that different on M3I.
+That said, I’m glad they exist, and I’m glad Paul had fun collaborating with some great artists of today’s age.

 ———————————————